 The bottom line

-The question of whether to pay off student loans or invest mainly comes down to which option gives you a better return.
-If the rate of return in investing is higher than your student loan interest, then you might decide to invest.
-Just make sure you’re making the minimum payments toward your student loan in the meantime.
+Deciding whether to pay off student loans or invest depends on your financial priorities and which option gives you a better return.
+If the rate of return in investing is higher than your student loan interest, then you might decide to invest – but keep making minimum payments toward your student loans in the meantime.